-Step 1: Begin exploring suitable developments in your desired area.
+Begin by exploring suitable developments in your desired area.
 If you plan on using the Help to Buy scheme, check that any developments you’re considering are eligible.

-Step 3: Find your perfect off plan home and make your offer.
+Once you’ve found your perfect off plan home you can make your offer.
 If successful, to hold the property while you get a mortgage in place, you’ll usually be asked to place a reservation fee – this could be as much as £1,000 and is usually non-refundable, so make sure you are absolutely certain that this is the property for you.

-Step 5: As this is happening, agree your mortgage with a provider.
+As this is all happening, agree your mortgage with a provider.
 If you intend to use the Help to Buy scheme, your provider will guide you through and facilitate this.
 The lender will then arrange for a valuation, based on the plans and specification of your property.